WBEMextras/wbemextras.github.com/documentation/index.md

 ### Creation of WBEMpatches-1123 patch depot ###

-Login on the HP Support centera [<<x2,2>>] (registration is required, but free of charge) and select *patch management*, *find a specfic patch* and type in the following list of patches in the "search test" box, also select from the pull-down menus *Search by Patch ID* and *OS revision* "HP-UX 11.23", then finally click on the *Search* button:
+Login on the HP Support center (registration is required, but free of charge) and select *patch management*, *find a specfic patch* and type in the following list of patches in the "search test" box, also select from the pull-down menus *Search by Patch ID* and *OS revision* "HP-UX 11.23", then finally click on the *Search* button:

 - PHSS_41495
 - PHKL_34795